Lectures and Details (Winter 2026)

 A culminating assignment involves making a contribution to an open source project: identifying an issue, understanding the local development process, and then actually fixing a bug or adding a feature, with extra credit awarded if your contribution is merged into the project.

 This course is an upper-level CS technical elective for both CS-Eng and CS-LSA.
-(It does not show up in some versions of the CS-LSA Program Guide, but it does, in fact, count.
-Students can check their Audits to confirm.)
 It is not a capstone course or a major design experience course.
 It focuses on individual mastery of key software engineering concepts.
 It does not feature a large team project.

 Advice From Former Students